maxwang2004/nuwa-jump/README.md

-# The Flying Head Game
+# Nuwa Patches the Skies Game

 A video game inspired by the Nuwa myth and Doodle Jump.
 Collect the mythical objects to patch the skies and save humanity.